 This article is about:

 Nicknamed "the Red Devils", the club was founded as Newton Heath LYR Football Club in 1878, changed its name to Manchester United in 1902 and moved to its current stadium, Old Trafford, in 1910.
-Ma...Find out more
+Manchester United have won a record 20 League titles, 12 FA Cups, 5 League Cups and a record 21 FA Community Shields.Find out more

 Like what you see?
 We can email it to you

 Choose from a series of great email briefings, whether that’s daily news, weekly recaps or deep dives into media or creative.